 - Small build area

-Anycubic performed a minor miracle by creating Photon – a compact 3D printer based on LCD technology that can offer incredible resolutions while still staying on the cheap side.
-The regular price of this machine is around $250, but there are some discounts that will lower the price to under $200.
-It might take you a while to get the hang of it, but you’ll soon discover why Photon is dubbed the best 3D printer for miniatures.
+Anycubic performed a minor miracle by creating Photon Mono - a compact 3D printer based on LCD technology that offers incredible resolutions while still having an affordable price tag.
+The regular price of this machine is $269, but you can often find it discounted to under $200.
+It might take you a while to get the hang of it, but you’ll soon discover why Photon is dubbed by many the best 3D printer for miniatures.
 Let’s take a look.

 The first thing you’ll notice about the Anycubic Photon 3D printer is its retro-futuristic design.
 The yellow-tinted glass really gives off that vibe.
-Basically, it looks like a simplified and compact vending machine that you can put anywhere you want.
-The device has a closed frame, which offers an important level of protection from unpleasant odors that result from the printing process.
+It looks like a simplified and compact vending machine that you can put anywhere you want.
+The device has a closed frame, which offers a good level of protection from unpleasant odors from the printing process.
 Note that the printer comes assembled, so you won’t have to worry about doing it yourself.

-The printer is operated through the color touchscreen at the bottom of the device.
-It contains helpful information and guides you through the manual bed levelling process.
-The best 3D printers that rely on resin need to include supports for the design, which is something you can easily add in the Anycubic Photon software slicer.
-Through the USB port on the side, you can add the designs you want and let the printer do its work.
+The printer is operated through a color touchscreen at the bottom of the device, which contains helpful information and guides you through the manual bed leveling process.
+Resin printers need to include support for custom designs, which you can easily add in the Anycubic Photon software slicer.
+Designs themselves can be added through the USB cable as there’s a USB port on the side.

 - Large print sizes